fomy/destor/README.md

 2. start a restore task,
    > destor -r<jobid> /path/to/restore -p"a line as in config file"

-3. start a delete job,
+3. start a delete job (disabled in the latest version),
    > destor -d<jobid>

 4. lookup statistics of system,